zackives/mprov/mProv.md

 mProv also provides programmatic calls to query the provenance graph, given a node:

 * `get_node` takes any node ID and returns the tuple contents associated with the node
+* `get_code` takes any code definition string and stores it as an entity, then returns a unique ID
 * `get_annotations` returns a dictionary of key-value annotations associated with the node
 * `get_source_entities` takes an entity node and traces the `wasDerivedFrom` edge to find sources
 * `get_derived_entities` takes an entity node and traces back on the `wasDerivedFrom` edge to find derived nodes